 Sometimes, proving that a driver was at fault for your injuries is a relatively easy process.
 The police report from the scene may clearly suggest whose actions led to the collision.
 Other times, though, the fault may not be as clear cut, and you may have a harder time proving a personal injury claim.

-This is where a Destrehan car accident lawyer may assist you.
+This is where a Destrehan car accident attorney may assist you.
 The Morris Bart law firm can work to discover and present the facts in the case, showing that you could have avoided injury had the other driver behaved in a safe manner.
-Call us at (504) 613-4771 for a complimentary case review.

 Mistakes Behind the Wheel